-UNITED STATES HISTORY TO 1877 - HONORS
+UNITED STATES HISTORY TO 1877 - HONORS LECTURE: 54 contact hours per semester

 This course provides a general survey of United States history, including the use of selected primary texts, with an emphasis on political, economic, social, and cultural developments from the pre-Colonial period through the Civil War and Reconstruction period.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging work.